LydiaStefanova-NOAA/RunChecking/README.md

-1. Objective: Plot area mean from surface flux grib2 files for a single run
+**Objective A**: Plot area mean from surface flux grib2 files for a single run

-*singlerun.sh* uploads from a specified directory in HPSS a set of grib2 files for the surface fluxes.
+Use *singlerun.sh*.
+It uploads from a specified directory in HPSS a set of grib2 files for the surface fluxes.
 From these, a few variables are extracted, concatenated into a single file for a 35-day-long forecast, and converted to netcdf.
 The script also generates a ncl script that can be used to plot an area mean of t2min,t2max,t2m,tmpsfc over a specified domain. (before running *ncl newtestplot.ncl*, it is necessary to *module load intel/19.0.5.281* and *module load ncl*  )

-2. Objective: Comparing the biases of two prototype runs for a set of ICs that is common to both
+**Objective B**: Comparing the biases of two prototype runs for a set of ICs that is common to both

 Biases are calculated in reference to observations that have been previously prepared and reside in subdirectories within *obs_root=/scratch2/NCEPDEV/climate/Lydia.B.Stefanova/ReferenceData/*